danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

     * Google-managed service accounts - Created and managed by Google
         * Used by GCP to perform operations on user's behalf
         * In general, we do not need to worry about them

+* Cannot create more than 100 service accounts per project

 ___Use Cases___